 The Southern Tier Paramedic Program (STPP) is a joint venture of Lourdes Hospital and SUNY Broome Community College.
 The STPP mission is to provide the community with outstanding paramedics in a timely and affordable manner.
 Offered are an associate degree (AAS) and the opportunity to sit for the NYS examination for certification as an Emergency Medical Technician-Paramedic (EMT-P).
-Students are also eligible to sit for the National Registry examination.

 The STPP curriculum is segmented into small courses.
 Courses are scheduled afternoons and evenings, meeting three times a week.
 The A.A.S degree can be completed over 2 years with one summer semester.
 Qualified students, with the approval of the Program Director may design a customized full-time or part-time program.
 NYS Paramedic certification can be achieved in 12 months.

 This permits students on a part-time track to obtain EMT-CC certification about halfway through the program.